Catawba College highlighted in 2023 Sustainable Campus Index - Salisbury Post

 About STARS

-The Sustainability Tracking, Assessment & Rating System (STARS) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
-STARS was developed by AASHE with broad participation from the higher education community.
-The credits included in STARS span the breadth of higher education sustainability and are organized into four categories: Academics, Engagement, Operations, and Planning and administration.
+The Sustainability Tracking, Assessment & Rating System (STARS) is a transparent, self-reporting framework for colleges and universities to measure sustainability performance.
+AASHE developed STARS with broad participation from the higher education community.
+The credits in STARS span the breadth of higher education sustainability and are organized into four categories: Academics, Engagement, Operations, and Planning and administration.
 All reports are publicly accessible on the STARS website.
-For more information, go to stars.aashe.org.

 About AASHE

-AASHE empowers higher education administrators, faculty, staff and students to be effective change agents and drivers of sustainability innovation.
+AASHE empowers higher education administrators, faculty, staff, and students to be effective change agents and drivers of sustainability innovation.
 AASHE enables members to translate information into action by offering essential resources and professional development to a diverse, engaged community of sustainability leaders.
-It works with and for higher education to ensure that our world’s future leaders are motivated and equipped to solve sustainability challenges.
-For more information, go to www.aashe.org.
-Follow AASHE on Facebook and X, formerly known as Twitter.
+We work with and for higher education to ensure that our world’s future leaders are motivated and equipped to solve sustainability challenges.